 5.5 AIR POLLUTION CONTROL DEVICE MAINTENANCE

-Startup and commissioning of the engines occurred during the three months prior to the test.
-Engine optimization is performed to ensure lean-burn combustion and ongoing compliance with regulatory emission limits.
+Startup and commissioning of the engine occurred prior to the test.
+Engine optimization and continuous parametric monitoring are performed to ensure lean-burn combustion and compliance with regulatory emission limits is achieved.

 5.6 RE-TEST DISCUSSION